Best Coffee on Merseyside

 Coffee and Fandisha, Baltic Triangle

 As well as doing one of the best avocado toasts in town, this Baltic bolthole is known for its wonderful coffee (as you’d imagine from the name).
 Taking their ethos from the Ethiopian coffee ceremony, these guys bring a relaxed atmosphere to everything they do and offer some wonderful speciality brews, fresh juices and cakes and slices.
-They regularly showcase work by local artists too – take in some art, breathe in a brew and help them fundraise for UK Coffee Week.
+They regularly showcase work by local artists too – take in some art and breathe in a brew.

 Space Coffee, Aigburth